ivmazurenko/finch/README.md

       public string name { get; set; }
    }
    ```
-3. Use extension method for your type:
+3. Use the extension method for your type:

    ```c#
    var connection = new SqlConnection(connectionString);